-Projects that are undertaken and decisions that are made by the government may, in some circumstances, have the potential to affect constitutionally protected Aboriginal or treaty rights.
-In these situations, the ministry proposing to make a decision or undertake a project is responsible for fulfilling the Crown's Duty to Consult regardless of whether the decision or project is subject to requirements of the MTO Class EA or where the MTO Class EA process may not require consultation, and would continue to ensure that meaningful consultation occurs and the Crown's Duty to Consult is met.
-The Crown takes its Duty to Consult with Indigenous peoples seriously.
-The MTO consults with Indigenous communities in different ways, depending on the nature of the project and decision in question and the significance of the potential adverse impacts to Aboriginal and treaty rights.
+Some projects that are undertaken pursuant to the Class EA, may, in some circumstances, have the potential to adversely impact constitutionally protected Aboriginal or treaty rights, thus triggering the Crown's duty to consult.
+The Class EA process can facilitate consultation with Indigenous communities about the project's impact to Aboriginal and treaty rights.

+The Crown takes its Duty to Consult with Indigenous communities seriously.
+The Crown consults with Indigenous communities in different ways, depending on the nature of the project and decision in question and the significance of the potential adverse impacts to Aboriginal and treaty rights.
 The more significant the potential impact of the project and decision on Aboriginal and treaty rights, the more extensive the consultation.
 This would also apply to Detail Design regardless of whether Detail Design is included as part of the Class EA process for the project.